planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 -   **Blinded**: Cannot see or perform tasks reliant on sight, such as reading.
 Other Checks less reliant on sight face a +3 Difficulty.
 Others may use Sneak against them as if they have Cover.
 -   **Deafened**: cannot perform hearing-related tasks, like listening to speech or music.
 A Sign language or lip-reading CONCEPT may make up for this.
 Others may use Sneak against them as if they have Cover.
 -   **Encumbered**: carrying Load over their FRAME.
 Every Zone crossed now takes up two Moves.
 If they try to carry twice their FRAME, they are Incapacitated instead.
 -   **Incapacitated**: unconscious or paralyzed.
 A safer version of Fallen.
-Lose Free Move, POISE, and Action.
+POISE drops to zero and they lose their Action.
 -   **Rattled**: dismayed by a Rattle or other trauma.
 Increases the Difficulty of Rallies.
 -   **Surprised**: caught unawares, you do not get an Action for the first Scene when Initiative starts.
 Next Scene, you are no longer Surprised, and this effect ends.